fotonic/fotonic.github.io/README.md

 Apparently ModernBlo's creator ripped out all of the functionality of Jekyll.
 To sum it up, all posts and content will need to be manually built -  not command-friendy due to missing a ton of the generative conventions afforded by Ruby that make Jekyll what it is.

 Unlike other themed builds, this is merely a basic site attempt with fancy javascript animations.
 I'm sure this could be modified, but not without nearly re-inventing the wheel.
 It only mimics a small part of Jekyll's directory structure.
-I don't know how this made it onto the Jekyll theme site other than by a complete lack of oversight and responsibility by Jekyll contributors because **this is obviously not Jekyll**.
+I don't know how this made it onto the Jekyll theme site other than by a complete lack of oversight and responsibility by the Jekyll community because **this is obviously not Jekyll**.